advocations/skype/Skype/WebSDK/docs/ReusingUcwaFqdn.md

-# Resuing UCWA FQDN across signins
+# Reusing UCWA FQDN across signins

 The caller can get the rel=applications FQDN after sign-in is completed: